meilar/robot-song/README.md

 ## Known Issues

+### Testing

+The following tests were conducted to focus development and practice test-driven development.

 ## Acknowledgements

 Thank you to my partner, Alex, for support in all ways.
 Thank you to my parents for encouraging technology exploration, even when resources were scarce.
-Thank you to the Kohlenberg Foundation for CHANGE ME.
+Thank you to the Kohlenberg Foundation for sending my mother get-well flowers.

 ## License

+© 2022 Matthew Eilar

 MIT License

-© 2022 Matthew Eilar

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal